Bank inches towards more QE as global risks loom

 Some members continued to argue that risks to inflation were overall more finely balanced and it was less clear that it would fall below the target in the medium term.

-In particular Bank chief economist Spencer Dale has indicated that he would want to see clearer signs that inflation was coming down as expected before voting for further asset purchases.
+In particular BoE chief economist Spencer Dale has indicated that he would want to see clearer signs that inflation was coming down as expected before voting for further asset purchases.

 Inflation has eased to 4.2 percent in December, down from the three-year high of 5.2 percent hit in September, though still more than twice the central bank's target.

-The Bank forecast inflation to fall below 2 percent towards the end of this year.
+The BoE forecast inflation to fall below 2 percent towards the end of this year.
 The Britain's large utility companies announced to cut gas and energy prices over the past couple of weeks.